01 of 08

 Set the Tea Table

 A tea party is one of those occasions where the table settings really do matter.
-No plastic tableware here, it's time to break our the fancy linens and pretty china.
-Each setting should have, at the very least, a tea cup, saucer and bread plate.
+No plastic tableware here, it's time to break out the fancy linens and pretty china.
+Each setting should have, at the very least, a teacup, saucer and bread plate.
 Don't forget to leave room on the table for the star of the show: the teapot.
 Place one in the center, or, if you have a lot of guests, set two or three of them along the table.

 Continue to 2 of 8 below.